locationtech/geomesa/docs/user/jobs.rst

 to index additional attributes, you can use the attribute indexing job.
 You only need to run this job once.

-The job can be invoked through yarn as follows (jar version may vary slightly):
+The job can be invoked through Yarn as follows (JAR version may vary slightly):

 .. code-block:: shell